 Write a well-developed essay in which the main focus is on a contemporary "hero" as defined by the student, and explain why the person chosen fits the model of Beowulf, one in which the hero has to conquer his own personal Grendel.
-Students may use personal heroes or an historical hero such as Martin Luther King or Gandhi.
+Students may use personal heroes such as a parent or friend, or an historical hero such as Martin Luther King or Gandhi.
 Develop an arguable thesis and utilize multiple examples of textual evidence (cited with MLA format) to support essay.
 (W.9-10.2, W.9-10.4, W.9-10.5, L.9-10.3)